-TS-5400 boards support fully automatic TX enable control.
+TS-5700 boards support fully automatic TX enable control.
 This simplifies the design of half-duplex systems since turning off the transmitter via the RTS signal is typically difficult to implement.
 The COM1 UART transmit holding register and the transmit shift register both must be polled until empty before deasserting RTS when using the RTS mode.
 The design gets more difficult when using the TX FIFO or when using a multi-tasking OS such as Linux.

 In Automatic mode, Timer2 and a Xilinx PLD keep track of the bits shifting out the COM1 UART.
 This circuit automatically turns on/off the RS-485 transceiver at the correct times.
 This only requires the TIMER2 to be initialized once based on baud rate and data format, and bit 7 at I/O location 75 must be set.
-A utility called AUTO485.exe is included in the AUTOEXEC.bat that simplifies this task.
+The utility called AUTO485.exe is included in the /util directory.